iloveyii/tut-python/README.md

 ```

 ## Modules
+Modules are logically separated files that provides some functionality to your program.
 A module is a file that can be imported.
 It can be a variable or a function.
 ```python
     from m1 import PI